Welcome to the Peninsula Horse Riders Club Membership Rules and Policies (Oct2020 V1.8 )

 Code of Conduct

-HRCAV Code of Conduct* is available on their website and governs our club.
+Our Club is governed by the HRCAV Code of Conduct.
 It is expected that all members will at all times behave in a manner which will not harm the reputation of the club.
 The committee has the power to suspend the membership of persons displaying unacceptable behaviour.
 The committee also has the power to suspend the membership of any member abusing the use of their grounds key.

 Langwarrin Equestrian Recreation Reserve is not a dog leash free zone.
 Dogs at our grounds must be restrained at all times regardless of how well behaved your dog is.
 Dogs must be restrained in a way that they will not affect other horses and riders.
 No dogs are to be in the clubrooms.